ipedro/swift-choosable/README.md

 ### Swift Package Manager

-You can add `Choosable` to your project via Swift Package Manager, by adding the following to your `Package.swift` file in the `dependencies` array:
+You can add `Choosable` to your project via Swift Package Manager.
+This package supports Swift 5.x toolchains and also provides a Swift 6 specific manifest (see notes).

+Add the package dependency to your `Package.swift` file:

 ```swift
 .package(url: "https://github.com/ipedro/swift-choosable.git", .upToNextMajor(from: "1.0.0"))
 ```

+Notes about Swift versions

+The repository provides two manifests to support multiple toolchains:

+- `Package.swift` (default) — compatible with Swift 5.x toolchains.
+- `Package@swift-6.swift` — used automatically by Swift 6+ toolchains and enables Swift 6 language mode.

+This dual-manifest approach keeps the package buildable on older toolchains while enabling Swift 6 features for newer toolchains.

 ## Usage